duyilemi/mistral_alpaca_qlora/README.md

 Generated: "Quantum entanglement is a phenomenon in which two or more particles are linked in such a way that the quantum state of each particle cannot be described independently of the others, even when the particles are separated by a large distance."

 Prompt: "How to make a perfect omelette?"
-Generated: "1.
-To make a perfect omelette, follow these steps: 1.
+Generated: "To make a perfect omelette, follow these steps: 1.
 Crack the eggs into a bowl and whisk them until they are well combined.
 2. Heat a non-stick pan over medium heat"
 ```

 ## How to Use